1nfo/JmeterAwsConf/README.md

 3. cluster / environment overall design refactoring

-## pointer
+## points
 1. always one master
+3. The usernames to login EC2 instances should be same, now it is "ubuntu".
+4. The ssh key file is also same in the cluster.
-2. one cluster one task each times
+4. ?one cluster one task each times?
+5.

 ## Prerequisites